Garabet Ibrăileanu: Literary criticism and studies

-He expanded the idea in works of literary criticism that are still influential: in 1909 - Scriitori şi curente ("Writers and Trends"); in 1912 - Opera literară a d-lui Vlahuță ("Mr. Vlahuță's Literary Works"), a doctorate thesis that featured one of Ibrăileanu's most quoted chapters, Literatura și societatea ("Literature and Society"); in 1930 - Studii literare ("Literary Studies"), containing his other major writing, Creaţie și analiză ("Creation and Analysis").
-He also authored a volume of aphorisms (1930), and a novel - Adela (1933).
+He expanded the idea in works of literary criticism that are still influential: in 1909 – "Scriitori şi curente" (Writers and Trends); in 1912 – "Opera literară a d-lui Vlahuță" ("Mr. Vlahuță's Literary Works"), a doctorate thesis that featured one of Ibrăileanu's most quoted chapters, "Literatura și societatea" (Literature and Society); in 1930 – "Studii literare" (Literary Studies), containing his other major writing, "Creaţie și analiză" (Creation and Analysis).
+He also authored a volume of aphorisms (1930), and a novel - "Adela" (Adele) (1933).